pip-services/pip-services-docs/content/en/golang/commons/convert/array_converter.md

 ### Methods

 #### ListToArray
-Converts a list into array object with empty array as default.
+Converts a list into an array object with empty array as default.
-Strings with comma-delimited values are split into array of strings.
+Strings with comma-delimited values are split into an array of strings.
 See [ToArray](#toarray)

 > ListToArray(value interface{}) []interface{}

-- **value**: interface{} - the list to convert.
+- **value**: interface{} - list to convert.
 - **returns**: []interface{} - array object or empty array when value is nil

 #### ToArray
-Converts value into array object with empty array as default.
+Converts value into an array object with empty array as default.
 Single values are converted into arrays with single element.

 > ToArray(value interface{}) []interface{}

-- **value**: interface{} - the value to convert.
+- **value**: interface{} - value to convert.
 - **returns**: []interface{} - array object or empty array when value is nil.

 #### ToArrayWithDefault